IntimaLabs/IntimaLabs.github.io/README.md

 # IntimaLabs

-**Building affiliate marketing ecosystems for the financial and retail sectors**
+**Building affiliate marketing ecosystems for the retail sector**

 Welcome to the official repository for IntimaLabs' corporate website.
 We are a technology company focused on building innovative affiliate marketing platforms and solutions.

 ## 🚀 About IntimaLabs

-IntimaLabs builds affiliate marketing ecosystems for the financial and retail sectors.
+IntimaLabs builds affiliate marketing ecosystems for the retail sector.
 Our mission is to create platforms that connect consumers with the best products and services through expert reviews and recommendations.

 ### Our Focus Areas
-- **Financial Services**: Affiliate platforms for credit cards, banking, and investment products
 - **Smart Home & Robotics**: Product reviews and recommendations for home automation
 - **Digital Marketing**: Building scalable affiliate marketing solutions
+- **Consumer Technology**: Expert insights on modern living solutions

-## 🌐 Our Platforms
+## 🌐 Our Platform

-### ApartmentRobots.com
+### Apartment Robots
-Home robotics and smart home technology reviews and recommendations.
+Smart home automation and robotics for modern living.
+Expert reviews, guides, and recommendations for home automation technology.

 **Website**: [apartmentrobots.com](https://www.apartmentrobots.com)

 ## 📅 Our Mission

-Building affiliate marketing ecosystems for the financial and retail sectors through expert content, product reviews, and consumer-focused recommendations.
+Building affiliate marketing ecosystems for the retail sector through expert content, product reviews, and consumer-focused recommendations.

 ## 🛠 Technical Stack